MissingLinkZ - VW Shift Linkage Upgrades

 A1/A2 Weighted Short Throw Kit, US delivery A1/A2 Weighted Short Throw Kit, Int'l Delivery

 If you have worn out relay shaft bushings, you should replace them to get the full benefit of the shortened, weighted shifter throw.
 Replacement bushings, machined from UHMW-PolyEthylene, that are stiffer and more durable than the soft urethane stock units (see below) are an improvement over stock.
-Add a pair of relay shaft bushings to your weighted short throw arm US$10 additional or US$25 extra for Teflon/PTFE bushings:
+Add a pair of relay shaft bushings to your weighted short throw arm US$10 additional or US$25 extra for Teflon/PTFE bushings: - SOLD OUT

 A1/A2 Weighted Short Throw w/ Teflon Bushings A1/A2 Weighted Short Throw w/ Teflon Bushings